Understanding NFT Price Moves through Tweets Keywords Analysis: NFT price moves Prediction

 In social media communities, languages consist of a wide range of expressions about the events and the related behaviors.
 A method to extract the words describing the events from the tweets without prior knowledge of any events will help in building the word features.
-We first divide all the tweets into groups, where each group contains the tweets in a timeframe of $n$ days ($n$ depends on the project lifetime) so that we have a list of groups of tweets ordered by date.
+We first divide all the tweets into groups, where each group contains the tweets in a timeframe of 3 days so that we have a list of groups of tweets ordered by date.

 \algnewcommand\algorithmicforeach{\textbf{for each}} \algdef{S}[FOR]{ForEach}[1]{\algorithmicforeach\ #1\ \algorithmicdo}